-- Go to the GSA eLibrary and find the schedule that best fits your business.
+- Go to the GSA eLibrary and find the best schedule for your business.
 Click on solicitation.
-This will take you directly to the solicitation documents at FedBizOpps (FBO).

-Prepare yourself because solicitations are hundreds of pages long and made up of key forms, evaluation factors, mandatory provisions and clauses, proposal requirements, and additional, supplemental information.
+Prepare yourself because solicitations are hundreds of pages long and comprise key forms, evaluation factors, mandatory provisions and clauses, proposal requirements, and additional supplemental information.

 Highlight the information and craft a compliance checklist.
-Use this both as an outline, a reference document, and a personal evaluation checklist to ensure you capture all the information first time around.
-If you leave something out, or do not address it fully, your proposal can be rejected.
+Use this both as an outline, a reference document, and a personal evaluation checklist to ensure you capture all the information the first time around.
+If you leave something out or do not address it fully, your proposal can be rejected.

-And remember, GSA schedule solicitations are on a best value continuum.
-Based on the FAR, a best value solicitation looks at the totality of the offer to ensure the government receives the greatest overall benefit.
+And remember, GSA schedule solicitations are on the best value continuum.
+Based on the FAR, the best value solicitation looks at the totality of the offer to ensure the government receives the greatest overall benefit.
 Do not focus solely on one section to the detriment of others.
 The government will be reviewing any proposals holistically.